Dileep2000/100_Days_of_Python/README.md

 # Day 7 Hangman

 On Day 7 we utilized every thing that we have learned from past 6 days to create a simple hangman game.
 We need to guess the random word within the 6 lifes that we have.
 It is fun playing.

+# Day 8 CAESAR CIPHER

+On Day 8 we learn function parameters and using them we develop CAESER CIPHER program.
+It can decrypt or encrypt your message based on the shift.
+Shift is a number that the alphabet is  shifted by.
+A shift by 5 will become F.